Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+0.2.16
+- Updated to KSP 1.1.3

+0.2.15
+- Fixed an issue where the crew module was not loading properly and messing up the KIS seat inventories as a result.

 0.2.14
 - Fixed an issue where the Buffalo Adapter was not showing up in flight.
 - Fixed an attachment node height issue with the M1-A1.